cyyeh/ml-platform-tutorials/README.md

 ## Introduction

-- This project demonstrates how to use the ML Platform for helping you train machine learning models, track experiments, save the models for future usage and deploy the models.
+- This project demonstrates how to use the ML Platform for helping you train machine learning models, track experiments, save the models for future usage(ex. deploy the models).

 ## Usage